Progress was named winner of Outstanding Support During Covid-19 category at the 2020 Best Business Awards.

 “We always pride ourselves on providing high quality care and support, but this has been even more important throughout the Pandemic, with the additional challenges this presented.
 Keeping our core values at the heart of our decision making has been our strength, providing a fixed point from which to navigate.
 It is wonderful to have been recognised for the outstanding support we have provided during this difficult time.”

-The Best Business Awards are one of the UK’s highest profile awards and winning this accolade speaks volumes about the quality of your organisation.
+The Best Business Awards are one of the UK’s highest profile awards.
 Due to its high profile, the Awards attract a wide range of entries from across all sectors from large international PLCs and public sector organisations to dynamic and innovative SMEs.